Keynote for Mac: Save a copy of a Keynote presentation in another format

 PowerPoint: If the file needs to be compatible with an older version of PowerPoint (1997-2003), click Advanced Options, then choose .ppt from the pop-up menu.

-Click the Format pop-up menu, then choose a format.
-To set a custom format, click Custom at the bottom of the menu.
+Click the Resolution pop-up menu, then choose a resolution.
+To set a custom resolution, click Custom at the bottom of the menu.

 HTML: Open the index.html file to open your presentation in a web browser.
 Animations and builds are also exported with your presentation.